Removing Chicken Pox Scars: Gateway To Beautiful Skin

 • Atrophic Scars

-This type of scar are formed due to the damaged skin as well as the tissue, that is bound down or thinned out.
+This type of scar is formed due to the damaged skin as well as the tissue, that is bound down or thinned out.
 Atrophic scars are known to permanently damage the skin once the wound is healed since the scar tissue structurally alters the standard skin.

 • Discoloration